sathwikkes/Movie-Recommender-System/README.md

 8. Conclusion

 Recommender Systems are very common in present day technology.
 Items can get suggested in many ways and the best feeling is discovering something new and that you like.

+In-depth analysis can be found in Final-Report and simple presentation format analysis can be found in the slide deck